 Whilst the festival will be stretched across multiple events, in multiple stages across a wide demographic of participants, one of our main visions is focused on education and history.
 We seek to educate the younger demographic and students of today through education-focused performances, reflecting on the history and story of one of the world’s most recognised artists."

-Shakespeare 400 Chicago
+Shakespeare 400 Chicago and City Desk 400

 "Shakespeare 400 Chicago is a yearlong international arts festival in 2016 celebrating the vibrancy, relevance and reach of Shakespeare.
 As the world commemorates the four hundred years since Shakespeare’s death in 1616, Shakespeare 400 Chicago will engage more than 500,000 Chicagoans and visitors to our City through 850 events.
 Spearheaded by Chicago Shakespeare Theater with leading support from the Julius Frankel Foundation, the John D. and Catherine T. MacArthur Foundation and the Pritzker Military Museum & Library, this quadricentennial celebration is anticipated to be the world’s largest and most comprehensive celebration of Shakespeare’s enduring legacy."